CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    ```
    ![](media/newcp.png "Confirm")

-1. Now, to restore the AdventureWorks database, Switch back to the Azure Data Studio and right click on the Connection of your connected SQL Managed Instance Server and click on **New query**.
+1. Now, to restore the AdventureWorks database, switch back to the Azure Data Studio and right click on the Connection of your connected SQL Managed Instance Server and click on **New query**.

    ![](media/newq.png "Confirm")

-1. Once the query window is open, paste the below query and execure it to resotore the copied database to Azure Arc-enable SQL Managed instance
+1. Once the query window is open, paste the below query and execute it to restore the copied database to Azure Arc-enable SQL Managed instance

    ```BASH
    RESTORE DATABASE AdventureWorks2012 FROM DISK = '/var/opt/mssql/data/AdventureWorks2012.bak'